-Cables and distribution transformers are replaced or installed as part of activities such as asset replacement, reinforcement, connections, visual amenity and faults volumes.
-These are the primary drivers.
+Cables are replaced or installed as part of activities such as asset replacement, reinforcement, connections, visual amenity and faults volumes.
+The pre-1958 transformers are replaced as part of asset replacement activities.
+These are the primary drivers for the respective activities.